Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The DR Q-Learning and Variance Reduction

-This assumption is equivalent to $\delta = O(p_\wedge)$.
-It should be noted that the constant $1/48$ is only for mathematical convenience and can potentially be improved.
+It should be noted that the constant $1/24$ is only for mathematical convenience and can potentially be improved.

-Under this assumption, the adversary is unable to collapse the support of the transition or reward distributions to a singleton, and thus cannot completely restrict the occurrence of certain events.
-This assumption is of practical significance as overly conservative policies can be produced if $ \delta$ is large.
-Furthermore, the support of the reward and transition measures often encode physical constraints that are intrinsic to the real environment, and the adversary should not be allowed to violate them.
+Under this assumption, the adversary cannot collapse the support of the transition or reward distributions to a singleton, preventing them from completely restricting possible transition events under \(P_0\).
+This assumption regime is of practical significance because overly conservative policies can be produced if \(\delta\) is large.
+Furthermore, the support of the reward and transition measures often encode physical constraints intrinsic to the real environment, which the adversary should not be allowed to violate.

-We also make the following simplifying assumption. \begin{assumption}[Reward Bound] The reward $R\subset [0,1]$. \end{assumption} This assumption is very easy to remove given the results for of the empirical Bellman operator hold for $R\subset \R_{\geq 0}$.
-We assume it for the cleanness of our presentation.
-Also, to simplify notation, we define $d = |S||A|(|S|\vee|R| )$, which only shows up inside the $\log(\cdot)$ term in our bounds because of the union bound.
+We also make the following simplifying assumption. \begin{assumption}[Reward Bound] The reward $\bd{R}\subset [0,1]$. \end{assumption} This assumption is straightforward to remove given that the results of the empirical Bellman operator hold for $\bd{R}\subset \R_{\geq 0}$.
+We assume it so as to clarify our presentation.